Satishkumarverma/Random-Jokes/README.md

 # Random Jokes
-This project is designed by using Html, Css and Javascript.
+This project is designed width Html, Css and Javascript.
 <br>
-The project will show the random jokes by clicking the button.
+The project will show the random Hindi and English Jokes.
+Jokes are fetched from API.